 Here is a standard set of questions a Bride sent us.
 They were doing a round-robin emailer to loads of venues without researching the venues' websites!
 For quick price comparisons a standard letter such as this is sometimes sent to numerous venues and then a Bride can see what comes back.
-Some venues may reply, some may not!
+Some venues may reply in detail, some may not!

 Anyway, we thought we would reproduce one such letter here, so you can see all the answers in one place!